-The first condition is when the founder begins to approach the time to seriously think about leadership succession.
+The founder SHOULD begin to seriously think about leadership succession.
 If the founder is not ready to deal with this issue yet the business requires the issue be confronted, you have a problem.
 There is no impartial structure to address the issue.
-Leadership succession becomes too emotional and too easy to postpone....until it can't be postponed anymore.
-And when it can't be postponed anymore, it is often too late to do effective succession planning.
+Leadership succession becomes too emotional and too easy to postpone....until it can't be postponed.
+And when it can't be postpone it is often too late to do effective succession planning.

-The second condition is if the business grows.
 Growth can only take place by bringing in non-family talent.
 And non-family employees' goals revolve around their personal economic interests.
 These economic interests may conflict with the non-economic interests of the family.
 In time, the business becomes dependent on its non-family employees.
 What's good for the family is no longer be good for the business.

-The third condition comes about after the founder dies and subsequent generations succeed in leadership roles.
+The founder dies and subsequent generations succeed in leadership roles.
 "What's good for the family is good for the business" gets increasingly complex.
 A classic case is a second generation family business where elderly aunts depend upon consistent payment of dividends to support their lifestyle.
 On the other hand, the competitive demands of the business require spending more money on R&D. Additional R&D funding can only come from a reduction in dividends.
 Given the dynamics of business growth and generational changes in families, the accepted wisdom is that outside board members can be better stewards of long-term family shareholder value than family members themselves.